paraspell/docs/docs/api/deploy.md

 <img width="437" alt="Screenshot 2023-08-21 at 21 58 57" src="https://user-images.githubusercontent.com/55763425/262140588-8353a1a5-e4be-4be7-92bd-a37cfe26ca39.png">

 ## Setting up Sentry
-Recently, LightSpell introduced the Sentry error tracking service implementation.
+Recently, XCM API introduced the Sentry error tracking service implementation.
 This guide covers how to use it.

 - First step is to register at this [website](https://sentry.io/lcome/).
-- Create a new project to get the DSN token for the .env file used by LightSpell
+- Create a new project to get the DSN token for the .env file used by XCM API

 <img width="420" alt="Screenshot 2023-11-16 at 10 23 28" src="https://user-images.githubusercontent.com/55763425/283396658-98339f19-04ab-4ee8-9dfa-a0efec722e73.png">